Grant Opportunities for Artists

 Artists and Communities Grants

-(Program not offered for FY11) Administered as a cosponsored project of the Mid-Atlantic Arts Foundation, these grants help underwrite the expenses of artist residencies both in New Jersey and the surrounding mid-Atlantic states.
+(Program not currently offered) Administered as a cosponsored project of the Mid-Atlantic Arts Foundation, these grants help underwrite the expenses of artist residencies both in New Jersey and the surrounding mid-Atlantic states.
 New Jersey artists may go into residence at a site in New Jersey or in another state.
 The object is to place an artist in a community setting and engage that community in a creative process that illuminates how artistic creativity can meet community needs.

 Projects Serving Artists Grants